 - The materials are not always arranged in an order that is easy to use.

 - Some documents are handwritten, faded, or fragile.
 Using these types of document may take longer than expected.

-- Materials in the Special Collections Library may only be used in the Hipp Reading Room.
+- Materials in Special Collections & Archives may only be used in the Hipp Reading Room.
 They cannot be checked out or retrieved using ILL or Document Delivery.

 Can I see actual documents online?

-In some cases, yes, but most documents in the Special Collections Library are not online at this time.
+In some cases, yes, but most documents in the Special Collections & Archives are not online at this time.